 The Curriculum is extended by a myriad of extra-curricular activities, visiting workshops and external visits.
 These encourage the girls to discover interests and aptitudes which augment their academic strengths.
 Our girls enjoy considerable success at their ongoing schools and thereafter at university and in life.

 Emphasis is placed not only on academic, sporting and artistic ability but also on manners and consideration to others.

 The ability to communicate ideas and feelings clearly, effectively and with confidence.
 A love of reading with the ability both to comprehend and to question the text.
 These are qualities that our English teaching is designed to foster.

 At Garden House, English is the medium through which almost all learning takes place, both inside and outside the classroom.
 During English lessons, as well as in many other parts of the curriculum, we lead our pupils to develop confidence in speaking and listening, spelling, grammar, reading and writing.

-    We teach children in a stimulating environment and our creative lessons provide opportunities for individuals to communicate independent views and opinions, listen and respond imaginatively and express feelings through spoken and written language.
-This helps develop their confidence to have a voice.
+Stimulating and creative lessons provide opportunities for the girls to communicate independent views and opinions, listen and respond imaginatively and express feelings through spoken and written language.
 The children develop their handwriting, being encouraged to use cursive script during Years 1 and 2 and working towards achieving their pen licences, typically in Years 3 and 4.
 In Years 4 and 5, the children undertake the English Speaking Board examinations, giving them the opportunity to demonstrate their skills before external examiners.

 In lessons, children will be reading, discussing, and producing a wealth of different texts.
 These include poems, descriptions and stories.